[HISTORY: Adopted by the Town Board of the Town of Huntington 7-6-2010 by L.L. No. 10-2010. Amendments noted where applicable.]

 (2)

-Mandatory Use of Bonded Plumbers.
-It is the owner's responsibility to use only bonded plumbers to perform any installations, repairs and additions to the water supply system, between the street main and the property line.
-Any installation, repair and/or addition to the water supply system between the street main and the property line performed by any one or entity other than a bonded plumber shall be a violation of this chapter.
+Any installations, maintenance, repairs, and/or additions to the water supply system, between the street main and the meter pit, other than those performed by the District, must be performed by a District registered bonded plumber.
 A list of registered bonded plumbers is on file at the District's Administration Building.
 For information about registration procedures contact the District Administration Office.

 (3)